xavidop/dialogflow-cx-cli/docs/docs/overview/authentication.md

 We are using the Admin role because `cxcli` performs the [List agent](https://cloud.google.com/dialogflow/cx/docs/reference/rest/v3beta1/projects.locations.agents/list) action.

-This role allows you to use Speech-to-text and Text-to-speech actions
+This role allows you to execute Speech-to-text and Text-to-speech actions

 ## APIs enabled needed